poijqwef/cpp_fortran/README.md

      fortran: doubleArray(           2 ,           2 ):    5.5000000000000000
      fortran: doubleArray(           2 ,           3 ):    6.5999999999999996

-     TO OBTAIN THE SAME VALUES, THE ARRAY NEEDS TO BE TRANPOSED!
+     TO OBTAIN THE SAME VALUES, THE ARRAY NEEDS TO BE TRANSPOSED!

      Cpp is row-first filling: